Collection, Use and Disclosure of Personal Information (PDF, 278 KB)

 Disclosure of Personal Information

 Normally we disclose personal information to the individual to whom it pertains.
-However, there personal information may be disclosed to someone other than the individual about whom it pertains in limited circumstances such as:
+However, their personal information may be disclosed to someone other than the individual about whom it pertains in limited circumstances such as:

 - Where an individual has consented to the disclosure

 - In compelling circumstances affecting health or safety of an individual